Research Projects and Scholarly Papers

 -'Working through the allotment' in Ephemera: Theory and Politics in Organization, Vol. 13, No. 1, pp. 137-50, February 2013.

 - 'Why do busy people need allotments?'
-Photographic exhibit with Julian May, Art of Management Conference, University of York, UK, 4 -7 September 2012.
+Photographic exhibit with Julian May, Art of Management Conference, University of York, UK, 4 -7 September 2012 (also exhibited 2016 at Newcastle City Library).

 - 'Why do busy people need allotments?'
 Interactive learning activity as part of the Vitae NYE Box of Ideas showcase at Sheffield Children’s Festival, 7 July 2012.
 Winner of public engagement competition.